Marie Logoreci: Stage acting

-In 1947 she was a leading singer with the National Chorus giving tour concerts in Albania and abroad.
-That same year she was offered to play dramas as a lead actress in the National Theater of Albania.
+In 1947 she was a leading singer with the National Chorus, giving tour concerts in Albania and abroad.
+That same year she was offered the opportunity to play dramas as a lead actress in the National Theater of Albania.

-As a stage actress she's filled a vast gallery of unforgettable characters as in the way she acted them out masterfully, the way she expressed and manifested them.
-The range of her leading roles is wide enough to comprise characters of quite opponent with one another in mould and psychology.
-Her professional performing reached emotional borders swinging from bright sides of human psyche to the darkest features of it.
+As a stage actress she masterfully portrayed a vast gallery of unforgettable characters, comprising characters of disparate personality and psychology.
+Her performances swung from brightest to the darkest sides of the human psyche.
 She will be unforgettable in the following works: